Unit at a glance

 Assessment task 2 – Group work project

-- develop and present their ideas and viewpoints using appropriate texts and civics terms and concepts.
+- present their ideas and viewpoints using discipline-specific terms and conventions.

 Role-play participation and reflection